DataEdgeSystems/flights-analytics/README.md

 ```

 ###Build instructions
-The utility requires a working Java development environment (Java 6 and above) including Maven (Maven 2).
+This example requires a working Java development environment (Java 6 and above) including Maven (Maven 2).
 The Aerospike Java client will be downloaded from Maven Central as part of the build.

 After cloning the repository, use maven to build the jar files.
 From the root directory of the project, issue the following command:
 ```